Hadto note

 Keet’s opening chapter makes a useful point outside academic ontology work: judge an ontology by what it helps a system do, not by how tidy the taxonomy looks on its own.

 That fits how we think at Hadto.
 We are not building software to admire diagrams.
 We are building operating systems for real businesses: companies that help domain experts become owner-operators instead of staying employees inside someone else’s cap table.
-If a model does not improve decisions, coordination, compliance, onboarding, customer workflows, or operational visibility, it is not doing enough.
+A model that does not improve decisions, coordination, compliance, onboarding, customer workflows, or operational visibility is not doing enough.

 Model around work, not just nouns